balena-os/balena-raspberrypi/README.md

 * Run the build script:
   `./balena-yocto-scripts/build/barys`

-* You can also run barys with the -h switch to inspect the available options
+* You can also run barys with the -h flag to inspect the available options

 ### Custom build using this repository